Mystics and Magicians Cricket Club

 A Brief History

 In 1984, a few Exeter College students tired of the simple challenges presented by catching a tennis ball in Bury Meadow, and decided to get a cricket team together to play a game against the Erratics (the Exeter University staff XI).
-A half century from Antony Stanyer was the highlight of a low-scoring game.
+A half century from Stan was the highlight of a low-scoring game.
 The runs that took us to a five wicket win were scored by Inspector Monroe of The Bill.
 We won again in 1985, after Windy Miller took six for six.

 Images from the Scrapbook As the team became better established, and the game against the Erratics became a regular event, the decision was made to give the team a proper name, and, I suppose, to become a C.C. instead of just an XI.
 Click here to find out why we became the Mystics and Magicians.